ibm-cloud-docs/apps/tutorials/tutorial_custom.md

 # Creating a custom application
 {: #tutorial}

 You can create a custom application using services and a runtime.
-You can see how to install the tools you need, build and run the project locally and deploy it to the cloud.
+You can see how to install the tools you need, build and run the app locally and deploy it to the cloud.
 {: shortdesc}

 ## Step 1: Install the tools